Nov 18, 2023

 Replace <your-lambda-role-name> with the name of your Lambda execution role and <your-kms-key-arn> with the ARN of the KMS key you want to rotate.

-Step 4: Create a CloudWatch Events Target
+Step 4: Create a CloudWatch Events target

 Associate the CloudWatch Events rule with your Lambda function as a target.